friendly-bits/geoip-shell/Documentation/INSTALLATION.md

-# Notes about the questions asked by the _-install_ script
+# Notes about questions asked by the _-install_ script

 ## **'Your fancy shell 'X' is supported by geoip-shell but a simple shell 'Y' is available in this system, using it instead is recommended.
 Would you like to use 'Y' with geoip-shell?'**